MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

   /// associated `FrameInfo`s which are actively running (showing UI elements)
   /// in the renderer process.
 See `AssociatedFrameInfos` for more information.
   ///
-  /// \snippet ProcessComponent.cpp GetProcessInfosWithDetails
+  /// \snippet ProcessComponent.cpp GetProcessExtendedInfos
-  HRESULT GetProcessInfosWithDetails([in] ICoreWebView2GetProcessExtendedInfosCompletedHandler* handler);
+  HRESULT GetProcessExtendedInfos([in] ICoreWebView2GetProcessExtendedInfosCompletedHandler* handler);
 }

 /// A continuation of the ICoreWebView2FrameInfo interface.